 The artworks that we ended up choosing reflect who we are.
 I grew up in the United States and my values are still traditional and that fusion of the two worlds is so beautifully represented in the paintings with the Radha-Krishna motifs in the work Sakhiyaan.
 The representations are contemporary but have a traditional heart.
 We wanted paintings that had a modern appeal combined with a peaceful vibe about them.

 Our guests who have seen the paintings have really been drawn to them.
-We chose original artworks because we wanted something special, that you wouldn’t find anywhere or which you could easily buy at a neighbouring furnishing store.
+We chose the original artworks because we wanted something special, that you wouldn’t find anywhere or which you could easily buy at a neighboring furnishing store.

 Art represents who you are and reflects your interests, your values, and the vibe you want to bring into your house.
 It indicates a lot about a person and adds so much to your daily life.
 The art in my house has become a part of my life and even augments it.
 Whether you choose energy or calm, art can bring that into your home and for me, it has made my daily experience of life so much more enjoyable and memorable.